Easonyesheng/A2PM-MESA/README.md

 - The implementation is in `scripts/test_a2pm.py`.
 You can run the shell script `scripts/test_in_dev.sh` to test the A2PM framework on a pair of images.

-- The pipeline configuration is set in `conf/experiment/*.yaml`.
+- The pipeline configurations are set in `conf/experiment/*.yaml`.
 You can choose the one you want to use by setting the `+experiment=xxx.yaml` in the shell script.

 ## Evaluation